Witches gotta eat

 Firstly, from Isaac Meyer Dik’s story ‘Reb Shmaye Eliter, der gut-yontev biter’, written around 1860, Reb Shmaye’s wife, like her husband, is portrayed as a disingenuous, exploitative character, who feigns deep religious piety but is actually after people’s money.
 Here is what is written about her sources of income:

 Another such list is found in a story ‘Mit etlekhe yor tsurik’ – 'Several years earlier' – which was printed in installments in the Yiddish newspaper ‘Kol Mevaser’ in 1868.
 It’s a story about the forced recruitment of Jewish boys to the Russian army which was plaguing russian shtetlekh at the time, and in this section we learn about the ‘khaper’ – the man hired by the Kahal (community board) to capture poorer boys, so that the community would meet the quota of recruits it needed to provide, and the sons of the wealthy would be spared.
 In times when there wasn’t a ‘nabor’ – a recruitment – he didn’t make any money and it fell to his wife to provide – not unusual in the shtetlekh of eastern Europe where women were often the main breadwinners.
-There follows a description of all her different professions and sources of income:
+Interesting in this description of the way she made her money is the fact that 'respected' professions like mikveh attendant are found alongside superstitious practices.
+The fact that she was the wife of the khapper also suggests that she was a member of the shtetl upper class, with connections to the kahal - governing board.

-She is a healer, a servant, a shprekherin [someone who utters spells or incantations], a shameste [synagogue/community assistant], a zogerin [woman who leads the recitation of prayers in the women’s section of the synagogue], a bobe, a kneytlekh-legerin [placer of candlewick], a feldmesterin, a tikerin [female bathhouse attendant], a sedikhe [fruit seller], a baker, a witch, a spell-caster, a klogmuter [woman employed to wail at funerals].
+She is a healer, a servant, a shprekherin [exorcist/healer], a shameste [synagogue/community assistant], a zogerin [woman who leads the recitation of prayers in the women’s section of the synagogue], a midwife, kneytlekh-legerin [soul candle maker] a feldmesterin [cemetery measurer], a tikerin [mikveh attendant], a sedikhe [fruit seller], a baker, a witch, a spell-caster, a klogmuter [mourning woman].
 On top of all this, she is a money lender, and this she continues to do even during the recruitment.

-In the seminar where I studied this text, taught by Yitskhok Niborski of the Paris Yiddish Center, there was some discussion as to what this could mean.
+In the seminar where I studied this text, taught by Yitskhok Niborski at the Paris Yiddish Center, there was some discussion as to what this could mean.
 Some people suggested that the ‘parts' (I've translated as 'pieces') here – חלקים – referred to the placenta, but another person who had more expertise in the period said that it was more likely to refer to the foods and other gifts that people traditionally brought to a woman in childbirth.
 Earlier in the story we learn that she has a small pack of earth, supposedly from Erets Yisroyl, but actually from Poland which she inherited from a family member who tried to travel to the holy land but never made it.
 Earth from Israel used to be sprinkled on people’s graves, so that when the dead rose in the time of the messiah, they would already be buried in holy earth and would not need to burrow to Israel in order to be resurrected.
 The implication here is that she sold portions of this earth to people, lying to them about where it was from.
 Melted wax is poured into a bowl of cold water, and the shape it takes is interpreted to tell the person's fortune.
-Melting lead is a technique used to get rid of an ayin hora (evil eye.)
+Melting lead is done in the same way, sometimes to get rid of an ayin hora (evil eye.)
 I discovered this text at another class at the Paris Yiddish Center, given by the center’s director Tal Hever-Chybowski, who also found the story in the Kol Mevaser archive.
-Bobe usually means grandmother, but here the meaning is probably ‘babe’ – hag, old witch